mnmx0101/chungmann_kim/_pages/about.md

 ---
 ![Fieldwork in Kilosa District, Tanzania (2017)](images\tanzania.png)

 My field experience as a community development practitioner has been a vital complement to my academic training.
-Before beginning my doctoral studies, I was actively involved in an agricultural development project in Tanzania, where I led fieldwork and provided technical support over the course of more than ten visits.
-Working with a Korean NGO, I helped secure funding, conducted field-based research, and collaborated with smallholder farmers to assess needs and implement climate-resilient interventions.
-These experiences provided valuable insight into grassroots development and deepened my commitment to inclusive, locally driven approaches that prioritize community engagement and context-specific solutions.
+Before beginning my doctoral studies, I was actively involved in an agricultural development project in Tanzania, where I led fieldwork and provided technical support for three years.
+Working with a Korean NGO, I helped secure funding, conducted field-based research, and closely worked with smallholder farmers to assess needs and implement climate-resilient interventions.